mathew-fleisch/bashbot/README.md

 |____/ \__,_|___/_| |_|____/ \___/ \__|
 ---------------------------------------
 ```
 BashBot is a slack bot written in golang for infrastructure/devops teams.
-A socket connection to slack provides bashbot with a stream of text from each channel it is invited to, and ueses regular expressions to trigger bash scripts.
+A socket connection to slack provides bashbot with a stream of text from each channel it is invited to, and uses regular expressions to trigger bash scripts.
 A [configuration file](sample-config.json) defines a list of commands that can be run in public and/or private channels.
 Restricting certain commands to private channels gives granular control, over which users can execute them.
 Bashbot allows infrastructure/devops teams to extend the tools and scripts they already use to manage their environments, into slack, that also acts as an execution log, and leverages slack's access controls.

 --------------------------------------------------